t9md/atom-vim-mode-visual-block/README.md

 # **Not maintained**

-I'm no longer maintain this package.
-I'm no longer using vim-mode.
+I'm no longer maintaining this package.
-Instead I'm actively working for [vim-mode-plus](https://atom.io/packages/vim-mode-plus) and it's support visual-block natively.
+Use [vim-mode-plus](https://atom.io/packages/vim-mode-plus) instead it's have native visual-block-mode support.

-If you want to fix any bug for this package, fork it and I'm OK you to release forked version.
+If you want to fix any bug for **this** package, fork it and I'm OK you to release forked version.
-Don't ask me to fix this package.
+Please don't ask me to fix this package.

-It might better to unpublish this package?
+It might be better to unpublish this package?
 Please report issue if you have strong opinion for that.

+Thank's for using this my package.

 Note added at 2016.1.13